james-leatherman/mtc-terraform-ecs/README.md

 # mtc-terraform-ecs

-This project uses Terraform to manage infrastructure and deploy applications on AWS ECS.
+This project uses Terraform to manage infrastructure and deploy frontend and backend resources for an OpenAI enabled application on AWS ECS.
 It was built as part of the [More Than Certified](https://morethancertified.com/) course series.

 The purpose of this project was to demonstrate how to use dynamic values to provide a configuration model for setting up AWS resources and containerized applications at scale.
 It uses the latest Terraform (v1.11.1) recommendations for ensuring forward compatibility with AWS provider (v5.91.0) configuration.

 ## Project Structure